apace100/origins-docs/docs/types/block_condition_types/height.md

     "compare_to": 11
 }
 ```

-This example checks if the block is within Y=11 or lower.
+This example will check if the block is within Y=11 or lower.